 EasyMax® vs RRO: ENMAX is the default regulated rate option in Calgary, Red Deer, Cardston and Ponoka.
 Customers in these places can choose between not only ENMAX Energy rates, but also the ENMAX regulated option (RRO).

-The regulated option in Alberta is capped, so residential and commercial consumers won’t pay more than 6.8¢ per kilowatt-hour for electricity.
-As of June 2019, ENMAX had regulated electricity plans in Calgary, Red Deer, Cardston and Ponoka.
+As of October 2019, ENMAX had regulated electricity plans in Calgary, Red Deer, Cardston and Ponoka.
 In Edmonton, EPCOR is the default regulated option for electricity.
 Also, there isn’t an ENMAX natural gas regulated rate option.
 If you intend to purchase gas from ENMAX, you need to pick between the ENMAX Energy fixed or floating plans.

 For regulated rates (RRO), consumers can check both current and historical prices.
 Alongside Alberta energy rates, the ENMAX page for regulated energy provides information regarding distribution and transmission charges, current and historical rates and billing information.